 Mindfulness and meditation are crucial to withstanding stress and moving forward in a positive manner.
 Mindfulness takes as little as five minutes.
 It can be guided but doesn’t have to be.
 Do this before you start your day and after you’re done with a parenting session.
 It helps eliminate stress and refocuses your energy.

 The only downside is you can’t do it on the job.
 Parenting takes too much attention away.
 You won’t be able to concentrate.
 That’s why we recommend before or after your kids have gone to sleep.
+Also consider something like a fidget ring, which is an easy way to refocus your thoughts and shed some anxiety.

 3. Praise & Discourage